paradicms/paradicms.github.io/docs/tutorials/edit-spreadsheet/index.md

 ### Next steps

-You now have a spreadsheet with data about a `License`, `Institution`, `Collection`, `Work`, and `Image`.
+You now have a spreadsheet with data about a `Collection`, `Image`, `License`, `Person`, and `Work`.
 From here you can enter more data, following the [data model reference](/docs/reference/data-model), or use the data you've entered to generate a website by following the appropriate [tutorial](/docs/tutorials/google-sheets-ssg).